 I won the bet.
 Mindy said yes to a strapping Air Force pilot named Dane, after falling in love just like we had hoped it would happen.
 When she told me, she thought I’d immediately say, “You owe me a cruise!”
 But thirteen years later, this had slipped my mind.
 I congratulated her and we started planning the details of her wedding.
 We laughed at the slim odds of us both being in Florida at the same time, since I just returned from NZ and she was in Asia, then NYC, then Kansas.
 We went to get a bottle of wine to celebrate.
 She said, “I’ll let you buy this, since I have to take you on a cruise.”
 My eyes got big.
 “Oh my gosh!!!
 I had totally forgotten!
 I WON!!!”
 I think I jumped up and down a little bit.
 Then I said, “Of course you don’t have to follow through with that bet.
 You have a wedding to pay for!”

 She followed through and booked our tickets two days before we departed last Saturday.
 We THOROUGHLY enjoyed a five night cruise to Cozumel and Grand Cayman.
-We sat by the ideal group of people at table 356.
+We sat by the ideal group of people at table 356 who became friends.
 We twirled and we dreamed and we laughed.
 Thank you, Min.

 I hope I lose our next bet, too.